What is the Planarian Anatomy Ontology?

 - What does each term mean?

-- Use terms as tags to improve organization and searchability for imaging and expression analysis data.
+- Use terms as tags to improve organization and searchability for imaging and expression analysis data like we do here in our embryonic molecular staging resource, individual anatomical term pages, and in our Planarian Anatomy Gene Expression searches.

 - What structures exist?